VinniciusC/FWCI-Scopus-project/README.md

 * Numpy
 * Matplotlib
 * Scipy
-* Full acess at Scopus database
+* Full access to the Scopus database

 ## Collecting the data
-Selenium-code.py is the script responsible to collect the data at Scopus.
+Selenium-code.py is the script responsible to collect data* at Scopus.
+*data = FWCI, TPP, publication year and number of authors of each article

 To get started, it is necessary download chrome webdriver according with your google chrome version and save at scripts folder.\
 Download here: https://chromedriver.chromium.org/downloads \